NextronSystems/analysis-cockpit-manual/usage/introduction.rst

 Analysis Cockpit comes with an integrated and highly configurable ticketing system that helps organizing your analysis workflow and – if required – interfaces to your existing ticketing system through a configurable connector.
-If ASGARD’s Bifrost\_2 Service is used to collect suspicious samples, the Analysis Cockpit can submit the samples to various Sandbox systems and include the report in the graphical frontend.
+If ASGARD's Bifrost\_2 Service is used to collect suspicious samples, the Analysis Cockpit can submit the samples to various Sandbox systems and include the report in the graphical frontend.